martinius96/NASA_APoD_Python/README.md

 ### 2. Compilation to .exe
 To use this as a standalone application without needing Python installed on the target machine, compile it using **PyInstaller**:

-pip install pyinstaller
+* pip install pyinstaller
-pyinstaller --noconsole --onefile nasa_apod.pyw
+* pyinstaller --noconsole --onefile app.pyw
+* or
+* python -m PyInstaller --noconsole --onefile app.pyw

-*The compiled executable will be located in the `/dist` folder.*
+*The compiled executable will be located in the `/dist` folder.
+Based on Python version, you will get x86 (32-bit) or x64 (64-bit) executable.
+32-bit can run on 32-bit and on 64-bit OS aswell, 64-bit can run on 64-bit OS only!*

 ### 3. Setting up Auto-Start
 To ensure your wallpaper updates every time you turn on your PC: